AbelMSG89/json-synchronized/docs/troubleshooting.md

 1. Ensure all files have valid JSON syntax
 2. Check file permissions (files must be writable)
-3. Refresh the JSON Synchronizer view
+3. Refresh the JSON Synchronized view
 4. Close and reopen the extension

 #### Issue: Wrong language detection